zuozhenggh/learning-library/data-management-library/goldengate/ggs-to-ogg/create/create-gb.md

 The source and target databases appear in the list of Registered Databases.
 The database becomes Active after a few minutes.

-## Task 5: Enable the GGADMIN user and supplemental logging
+## Task 5: Enable the GGADMIN User and Supplemental Logging

 Although the GGADMIN user is created during the database registration process, it is disabled by default.
 The following steps guide you through how to enable the GGADMIN user.